timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

 ## Purpose
 An interactive _shell-like_ tool to explore a JSON file.

-I am often frustrated by large complicated JSON objects and had this wild idea of treating an object like a Linux filesystem: there is a root, child nodes, and grandchildren, you can navigate with `cd` along with other familiar Linux commands.
+I am often frustrated by large complicated JSON objects and had this wild idea of treating an object like a Unix filesystem: there is a root, child nodes, and grandchildren, you can navigate with `cd` along with other familiar Unix commands.

 ## Syntax
 ```